katilingban/pakete/README.md

 (this will be created if it doesn’t exist).
 Do note that the contributing process described in this markdown document is the preferred process of those who developed the `pakete` package.
-If you are starting out and need something to use or somethign to build on, then this can help.
+If you are starting out and need something to use or something to build on, then this can help.

 ### Adding a `repostatus` badge